 - Website URL

-To learn more, visit the plugin page here: Hide User Profile Fields
+To learn more, visit the plugin page here: WordPress Plugin – Hide User Profile Fields

 Congratulations!
-You have now learned how to change your user profile in WordPress.
+You have just learned how to modify your WordPress user profile and personal settings.

-Disclaimer: WordPress and its related trademarks are registered trademarks of Automattic, Inc. This site and the services and products offered on this site are not associated, affiliated, sponsored, or endorsed by WordPress, nor have they been certified, tested, or reviewed by WordPress.
-The owner, contributors and/or advertisers may derive financial benefit from sales of items linked to, advertised, or reviewed on this site.
+Disclaimer: WordPress and its related trademarks are registered trademarks of Automattic, Inc. This site is not affiliated with nor sponsored by Automattic, Inc. or the WordPress Open Source project.
+This site and the services and products offered on this site are not associated, affiliated, sponsored, or endorsed by WordPress, nor have they been reviewed, tested, or certified by WordPress.
+The owner, contributors and/or advertisers may derive financial benefit from sales of items reviewed, linked to, or advertised on this site.

-Did you enjoy this article?
-If so, please share this information with anyone thinking of starting or growing their business online using the share buttons below.
+Did you enjoy this tutorial?
+Please feel free to share this tutorial with anyone thinking of starting a business online using the links below.